D4-project/d4-website/_posts/2020-03-06-analyzer-d4-isn.md

 An easy fix to get the scanner less identifiable is to XOR the destination IP with source IP.
 This pattern is still trivial to check with code, but would be less identifiable by the human eye because the ISN number would change more often.
-There are also more advanced possible techniques, but it is not the subject of this post.

 # Statistics
 At D4, we have some packet captures coming from a black hole.
 A black hole is a monitoring network that has never been announced.
 As such, it should never receive traffic, except for Internet scans, mistaken systems and spoofed requests' backscatter.
-By curiosity, we were wondering how used is the Mirai scanner trick and which ports are the most targeted.
+By curiosity, we were wondering how the Mirai scanner trick is used and which ports are most targeted.
 We made a few statistics with data collected from **2020-01-16** to **2020-02-26** for a total of **42** days.
 Here are the most interesting ones: